gzachariadis/Python.Challenges/README.md

 <p align="justify">This repository acts a diary, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level to achieve Mastery of the Python language.</p>

 <p align="justify">You can go peruse these exercises and try them yourself in any order you like.
-They are grouped by Platform, then difficulty level and finally alphabetically by their title for easy access.</p>
+They are grouped by Platform of origin, then difficulty level and finally alphabetically by their title for easy access.</p>

 <i>Happy coding! </i> 🥳